 maintain S-58, S-62, S-64 and S-65 to ensure consistency with the evolution of S-52 and S-57;

 maintain and monitor the existing S-63 protection scheme;

+produce, maintain, and monitor guidance for ENC producers converting S-57 ENCs to S-101 ENCs.

+produce, maintain, and monitor guidance for ENC producers converting S-101 ENCs to S-57 ENCs.

 coordinate technical exchange with type-approval authorities, ECDIS manufacturers and ECDIS user community and offer guidance and advice as appropriate; and